alissiawells/jokes_api/README.md

 $ python run.py
 ```

-You can also test the api using Postman or curl: https://jokesapi.herokuapp.com/
+Test the api using Postman or curl: https://jokesapi.herokuapp.com/